USDepartmentofLabor/ui-claimant-experience-pilot/README.md

 You can install both `mysql` and `redis-cli` on MacOS with Homebrew.

-To log into the Docker container interactively and run the Django web server:
+To start a Docker container interactively and run the Django web server:

 ```sh
 (.venv) % make login